 Fire hose is a high-pressure flexible hollow tube developed to carry fire retardants to prevent the spread of fire.
 They are used by several municipal fire brigades, refineries, mills, ships, and commercial constructions.
 Larger diameters hose carries more water but at lower pressure while smaller diameters hose caries lesser water at higher pressure.
-The fire hose market was valued at USD 316.55 million in 2015 and is projected to reach USD 522.64 by 2025, with a CAGR of 6.0%.

 Oil and gas (O&G) industries account for more than 65% of the global energy supply, and activities in the O&G industry face a severe threat of fire accidents and explosions.
 Thus, fire hoses are commonplace in O&G extraction, transportation, and storage.
 The O&G industry is rapidly growing on account of increasing onshore and offshore exploration activities, which is bolstering the demand for fire hoses.
 Globally, political turbulence and uncertainties have compelled the nations to make substantial investments in their O&G industries to reduce dependency on other countries for these resources.
 For instance, in May 2020, the government of China permitted foreign firms with net assets of USD 43 million and above to participate in oil and gas exploration in the country.